fran-scala/QuHack4IA_VQNN-track/README.md

 -----------------------
 ## Execution

-The `/demo/demo.py` is a demostrator of our model: you can run it after train the model and produce the results (inside the results folder).<br>
+The `/demo/demo.py` is a demonstrator of our model: you can run it after training the model and produce the results (inside the results folder).<br>
 So you can execute the command `python ./demo/demo.py` to run the demo.

 To run the training of the model, you can run:
-- `python ./model/VQNN_linear.py`: it execute the model by using the Angle Encoding with the rotation angle computed as
+- `python ./model/VQNN_linear.py`: it executes the model by using the Angle Encoding with the rotation angle computed as
   $\pi$$x$
-- `python ./model/VQNN_nonlinear.py`: it execute the model by using the Angle Encoding with the rotation angle computed as
+- `python ./model/VQNN_nonlinear.py`: it executes the model by using the Angle Encoding with the rotation angle computed as
   $2arctan(x)$

 On the other hand, you can use the jupyter notebook present in the same folder.